 YES … a 50' long by 6' 10" wide narrowboat !!! …….
-A B-3 complete with 25 note pedal board, bench and Leslie Speaker
+A B-3 complete with 25 note pedal board, bench and Leslie Speaker (which was already aboard)

 Below are a few pics form delivery day with Bob, Barrie and Malc and you can then read all about Bob, his new Hammond and his music below.